Q. Who started South Dakota News Watch and why?

 Q. What are the media companies that have financially supported South Dakota News Watch?

-A. Madison Daily Leader, Mitchell Daily Republic, KELOLAND Media Group, Argus Leader Media, Yankton Press & Dakotan, Rapid City Journal, Watertown Public Opinion, Aberdeen American News and Black Hills Pioneer.
+A. Madison Daily Leader, Mitchell Daily Republic, Grey Television, KELOLAND Media Group, Argus Leader Media, Yankton Press & Dakotan, Rapid City Journal, Watertown Public Opinion, Aberdeen American News and Black Hills Pioneer.
 We also have received generous funding from the South Dakota Broadcasters Association and the South Dakota Newspaper Association.

 Q. Who’s on the board of South Dakota News Watch?